fstaudt/helm-values/helm-values-gradle-plugin/README.md

 ## Tasks

-### extractJsonSchemas
+### extractHelmDependencies

-Extract JSON schemas `values.schema.json` from chart dependencies (including sub-charts in dependencies).
+Extract files from chart dependencies (including sub-charts of dependencies):
+- JSON schemas `values.schema.json`
+- Chart metadata `chart.yaml`
+- Chart values `values.yaml`

 Task only attempts to extract file `values.schema.json` from archive of each dependency if a repository mapping is **not** defined for the Helm repository of the dependency.\